Local-Connectivity-Lab/auto-os-update/README.md

 - chmod +x it
 - create a file somewhere, lets say `/root/` and call it `software_update_discord_webhook_url`
 - Put the workflow URL in the file as one line.
 This is a discord workflow URL, it gives permissions to post in a certain discord channel that the workflow is in.
+- If you are on Alpine, install coreutils or else the timestamp will not show the miliseconds correctly.
-- run the command once to make sure everything is working `WEBHOOK_URL_FILE=/root/webhook_url sh /root/os_packages_update.sh`
+- Run the command once to make sure everything is working `WEBHOOK_URL_FILE=software_update_discord_webhook_url sh /root/os_packages_update.sh`.
+Note, the last reboot message will not show up on  discord yet.
-- Then put this in a crontab to run once per week. `crontab -e` should work, put a line at the bottom with a cron expression of "0 3 * * 6" but you can pick the hour (chose three in this case) and choose the day (chose the 6 day of the week in this case).
+- Then put this in a crontab to run once per week. `crontab -e` should work, put a line at the bottom with a cron expression of "0 3 * * 6" but you can pick the hour (this example uses 3 as the hour of the day) and choose the day (This example uses 6 as the day of the week).
 The command should be the same command you ran above
 - For this step we want to run a command on start up to tell discord that the server is up.
 This will vary depending on the OS
   - On alpine: put the `reboot_verify.sh` script in `/etc/local.d/` and change the suffix from `.sh` to `.start`.
 Then run `rc-update add local`
-  - On Ubuntu, you can just add a line to the crontab (so run `crontab -e` again) `@reboot bash /root/reboot_verify.sh`
+  - On Ubuntu, you can just add a line to the crontab (so run `crontab -e` again) `@reboot WEBHOOK_URL_FILE=software_update_discord_webhook_url sh /root/reboot_verify.sh`

-- In the reboot file, change `/root/webhook_url` to the workflow file path that you have chosen.
-If that is it, then cool, I guess you do not have to modify anything.
 - chmod +x the reboot verify script
-- Test a reboot to see if the discord message works
+- Run the  os update script again like you did previously to verify that the reboot message shows up on discord at the end